An iconic landmark with a rich history

 A beautiful Beaux-Arts-style design

-In 1920, the original plans were drawn up by architect Victor Diricks and then revised in 1921 by renowned Lille architect Jacques Barbotin.
-These plans embodied an impressive Beaux-Arts style, influenced by the neo-Louis XIV style.
-The Grand Sablon, at the time a square frequently visited by the bourgeoisie, was the ideal location for the establishment of a fur factory.
-The monument serves as a striking example of what a luxury sales location looked like on this spot shortly after World War I and during the "roaring twenties".
+In 1920, the original plans were drawn up by architect Victor Diricks and revised in 1921 by the renowned architect from Lille, Jacques Barbotin.
+The plans reflected an impressive Beaux-Arts architectural style, influenced by the neo-Louis XIV style.
+The Grand Sablon, then a lively hub for the Brussels bourgeoisie, was the ideal location for a prestigious fur factory.
+Today, the building remains a striking example of what luxury retail spaces looked like shortly after World War I, in the vibrant atmosphere of the roaring twenties.

 A fascinating contrast in decoration